catherinevee/terraform-gcp/README.md

 ## 🚀 Dynamic Deployment Status

 This repository includes a **comprehensive status monitoring system** that automatically tracks and displays the deployment status of your Terraform infrastructure.
-The system provides real-time visibility into whether your infrastructure is "LIVE", "PARTIAL", or "UNALIVE" (destroyed).
+The system provides real-time visibility into whether your infrastructure is "LIVE", "PARTIAL", or "NOTDEPLOYED" (not deployed).

 ### Status Badge
 ![Deployment Status](https://catherinevee.github.io/terraform-gcp/status/badge.svg)